 A Career in Early Childhood Studies

 In a fast-changing world, tomorrow belongs to people who are ready for anything.
 We’ll train you to be a critical thinker, not a narrow specialist.
 The fully online Undergraduate Certificate in Early Childhood Studies is the start of your journey towards a career in early childhood education.
-The six-month course provides you with the foundational knowledge in child development, the social and cultural issues that face children as well as exploring everyday scenarios faced by educators.
+The six-month program provides you with the foundational knowledge in child development, the social and cultural issues that face children as well as exploring everyday scenarios faced by educators.

-Upon the successful completion of the Undergraduate Certificate in Early Childhood Studies, students will be able to further their studies through the Diploma of Arts (Pathway to Teaching Birth-5 / Birth-12) and will receive advanced standing for the four units they have completed.
+Upon the successful completion of the Undergraduate Certificate in Early Childhood Studies, students will be able to further their studies through the Diploma of Arts (Pathway to Teaching Birth-5 / Birth-12) and will receive advanced standing for the four subjects they have completed.

-This course offers a pathway to the Diploma of Arts (Pathway to Teaching Birth-5 / Birth-12).
+This program offers a pathway to the Diploma of Arts (Pathway to Teaching Birth-5 / Birth-12).
 If you wish to continue with further studies, the Diploma offers a direct pathway to the Bachelor of Arts (Pathway to Teaching Birth-5 / Birth-12).

-The units covered in this course include:
+The subjects covered in this program include:

 - The Developing Child